lmweber/lmweber.github.io/pages/research.md

 - benchmarking of new classes of methods from machine learning
 - data analysis for multi-modal data (e.g., transcriptomic and proteomic data from the same single cells)
-- computational workflows (user-friendly and modular)
+- computational workflows (user-friendly, modular)
 - experimental design
 - data preprocessing procedures (e.g., normalization of single-cell data)